cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

     </ExpansionPanel>

-  For example, if the middleware `mw1` needed the ability to send a packet without the underlying application `custom2`, it would require access to the latter's `scopedKeeper`:
+  For example, if the middleware `mw1` needs the ability to send a packet on custom2's port without involving the underlying application `custom2`, it would require access to the latter's `scopedKeeper`:

   ```diff
   - mw1Keeper := mw1.NewKeeper(storeKey1)